isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 Under the RGL, travellers can travel to Malaysia by air via any non-stop flight route between airports in Singapore and Malaysia, as well as by land via the Causeway and Second Link.

+#### 6. Who can I contact for more information on the arrangements in Malaysia, e.g., accommodation and transport?

+The traveller may contact his/her host company or government agency in Malaysia to make the necessary arrangements in Malaysia.

 ### **Testing Arrangements**

-#### 6. Where do I take a pre-departure PCR test in Singapore?
+#### 7. Where do I take a pre-departure PCR test in Singapore?
 How much does it cost to take the PCR test, and can I pay for it with MediSave or insurance?

-A RGL traveller departing for Malaysia can make an appointment in advance at certain clinics in Singapore for a pre-departure test at the traveller’s cost.
+The RGL traveller departing for Malaysia can make an appointment in advance at designated clinics in Singapore for a pre-departure test at the traveller’s cost.
 The traveller must take the test within 72 hours before departure, and obtain a health certificate of having tested negative for COVID-19.

 The list of clinics that can perform pre-departure COVID-19 PCR tests and details on the procedure to book an appointment are at **[ANNEX A](#annexa)**.
-Testing for RGL travel can only be carried out at these clinics currently.
+Testing for RGL travel should only be carried out at these clinics at the moment.
 An eligible RGL traveller should contact the clinic directly for testing.

 The traveller will need to adhere to the clinic’s cut-off timings for the pre-departure tests to ensure that he/she is able to obtain the test results in time to be allowed to check-in for his/her flight if travelling by air.